 Is Athens safer than Rome or Barcelona?#

-Comparable.
-Athens has less organized pickpocketing than Barcelona, similar to Rome.
-All three are generally safe European capitals.
+In my experience, yes — slightly.
+Athens has less organized pickpocketing than Barcelona and fewer tourist-targeted scams than Rome.
+All three are generally safe European capitals where common sense is your best tool.

 Is Exarchia dangerous?#